What is CARES?

 · Eliminates many current administrative burdens that do not increase patient safety

 Eliminate language that implies physician liability for PA care

-· Ensure that the physician/PA relationship is sustainable into the future
+· Ensures that the physician/PA relationship is sustainable into the future

-· Has been cited as reason NPs are hired preferentially over PAs in some areas
+· Has been cited as reason NPs are hired preferentially over PAs in many areas

 Scope of practice determined by PA’s individual education, training, and experience

 · Ensures PAs can continue to provide the care they are trained to give despite changes in coworkers

 · Continues to use established practices such as credentialing and privileging in determining scope

 Eliminate ratio requirements to increase flexibility at practice level

 · Allows more PAs to move into traditionally underserved areas of WI